jahangir842/linux-notes/checksum/checksum.md

-Here’s a rewritten version of the guideline on checksums in Linux.
-The structure is streamlined, the language is clarified, and the formatting is consistent for better readability.

----

-## Guide: Working with Checksums in Linux
+## Working with Checksums in Linux

 Checksums in Linux are used to verify the integrity of files, ensuring they haven’t been corrupted or altered.
 This guide covers common tools and methods to generate and verify checksums, including `md5sum`, `sha1sum`, `sha256sum`, `sha512sum`, `b2sum`, `openssl dgst`, and `cksum`.